 iii.
 Ease of modification of irrevocable trusts

-There are currently five methods available under Delaware law to modify an irrevocable trust: (1) consent petition, (2) nonjudicial settlement agreement, (3) decanting, (4) merger and consolidation, and (5) nonjudicial modification agreement.
+The most common methods available under Delaware law to modify an irrevocable trust are: (1) nonjudicial settlement agreement, (2) decanting, (3) trust merger (4) administrative or trust protector and (5) consent petition.
 The circumstances and facts that surround the desire to modify the trust will determine which method is best to accomplish the desired result.

 iv.
 Avoid state income taxes on accumulated trust income and capital gains